With no new law to curb drug costs, Trump tries own changes

 Friday’s event was definitely not the bill-signing the White House had once hoped for.
 Trump came into office complaining that pharmaceutical companies were “getting away with murder” and promising to bring them under control.
 Nearly four years later, things are much the same despite some recent moderation in price increases.

-Meanwhile, congressional Democrats are calculating that the election will strengthen their hand, and they’ll finally be able to enact a law that authorizes Medicare to negotiate prices directly.
+Meanwhile, congressional Democrats calculate that the election will strengthen their hand, and they’ll finally be able to enact a law that authorizes Medicare to negotiate prices directly.
 Neither side in Congress has had an incentive to deal, and the White House has been unable to work Trump’s will.

 Last year the House did pass Pelosi’s Medicare negotiations bill, which would have capped out-of-pocket drug costs for older people and expanded program benefits as well.
 It had no path forward in the Republican Senate, and the White House calls it unworkable.